 I love freeze-dried fruit or veggies for on-the-go.
 They are super light to lug around!
 And becoming easier to find in stores and through companies like Thrive Life.

 Dried fruit also works and stores well, but is a bit sticky.

 Dried nuts and fruit are energy and nutrient-dense.
 And don't take up too much space.

 Beyond dried fruit and nuts, you can make your own snack mix with add-ins like:

-I'll often double baking recipe and throw an extra bunch of cookies of muffins in the freezer.
+I'll often double the baking recipe and throw an extra bunch of cookies of muffins in the freezer.
 They're easy to grab in the morning and thawed by lunch or snack time.

-Here's a recipe for Chia Chocolate Chip Banana Muffins and Cosmic Cookies here.
+Here are some recipes for Chia Chocolate Chip Banana Muffins and Cosmic Cookies here.

 If you keep yogurt tubes in your freezer, they turn into freezies!
 They also serve as an ice pack and you don't have to worry about the yogurt going bad quickly

 Another tip for snacking is to have a scheduled snack time.
 If your kiddo is snacking all day, they won't have any appetite left for their meal.